-Significant, long-term damage to the nerves from spinal compression may be permanent, so it is important to see your physician immediately if such symptoms develop.
+Significant, long-term damage to the nerves from spinal compression may be permanent, so it is important to see a doctor immediately if such symptoms develop.

-The surgeon then uses a spacer made out of bone, metal or plastic, which is inserted to keep the spinal canal open.
-This is known as an “open door” laminoplasty, because the position of the bone resembles a door being held open by a doorstop.
+The surgeon then uses a spacer made out of bone, metal, or plastic which is inserted to keep the spinal canal open—known as an “open door” laminoplasty, because the position of the bone resembles a door being held open by a doorstop.

-The surgeon may also use a “French door” laminoplasty, which creates hinges on both sides of the lamina and an opening in the center.
-This allows the lamina to be opened by elevating both sides, resembling a French-style patio door.
+Another technique, known as a “French door” laminoplasty, creates hinges on both sides of the lamina and an opening in the center, allowing the lamina to be opened by elevating both sides, resembling a French-style patio door.

-This surgery has been used since the 1970s and has a low rate of complications.
+This surgery has been used for over 35 years, and has a low rate of complications.
 The most common complaint from it is stiffness and post-operative pain in the neck.